24 September, 2024

 Coming into the Olympics the hype surrounding N. Lyles was barely tolerable.
 Every media outlet was talking about the four gold medals that Lyles was going to win in Paris.
 The magic number of four was pervading everything to the point that Getty Images had mislabeled a photo from last year's World's where Lyles is showing three fingers after anchoring the US relay as "Holding Up 4 Fingers".
 These kind of predictions are reminding me the Mark Spitz Mexico disaster.
 Spitz went to Mexico predicting that he would win six gold medals.
 It turned out that he won just two (with the US relay team) plus one silver and one bronze.
 (He took his revenge four years later, but it is clear that Mexico must have stung).

-And, in the case of Lyles, to add to the hype, there was the Netflix mini-series "Sprint" which premiere just before the Olympics.
+And, in the case of Lyles, to add to the hype, there was the Netflix mini-series "Sprint" which premiered just before the Olympics.
 It's a series on the sprint stars Lyles, Richardson, Jackson, Hughes, Jacobs, Fraser-Pryce and Thompson.
 Jackson and Thompson did not make it to the Olympics, Jacobs had not completely recovered from his injury and finished 5th in the 100 m final, Hughes was eliminated in the semis and Fraser-Pryce withdrew from the 100 m semis (officially, due to an injury).
 This left Richardson and Lyles.
 The former lost to J. Alfred in the 100 m but managed to secure silver and anchored the US relay to gold.
-For Lyles things were not so simple.
+For Lyles, things were not so simple.
 But we will come to that shortly.

 One more factor in the hype around Lyles was his feud with the NBA ecosystem.
 It started when Lyles at a post-World Championships conference took a swipe at the NBA for calling the season winners World Champions.
 I'll agree with Lyles on this point.
 They are merely US champions although, if there were World Championships for clubs, something akin to the Euroleague, the NBA stars would probably have won the title.
-Be that as it may, Lyles remarks sparked strong reactions with NFL players joining the conflict.
+Be that as it may, Lyles's remarks sparked strong reactions, with NFL players joining the conflict.
 J. Hart of the N.Y.
 Nicks did not hesitate to say "Damn, I really wanted to see him lose at all costs" (only to backtrack later and add "Respect.
 I can’t even hate him anymore").
 T. Hill of the Miami Dolphins went as far as to question the legitimacy of Lyles' Covid illness as an excuse for his defeat in the 200 m.

 And during the time the media were focusing on Lyles, nobody was taking seriously S. Hassan's "Zatopek" gambit.
 For those who need a refresher: in the 1952, Helsinki, Olympics, Zatopek (already olympic champion over 10000 m in 1948) won the 5000 and 10000 m with A. Mimoun taking silver in both distances.
 (Mimoun would take his revenge four years later winning the Melbourne Marathon, with Zatopek finishing 6th).
 Then Zatopek, who had never run a marathon before, participated in the race and won a third gold medal.
 His feat has never been matched.
 L. Viren attempted the same gamble in 1976 (he had already won the 5000-10000 m double in 1972).
 After his victories over the track events (the first double-double in history) he entered the Marathon.
-However he could not do better than 5th.
+However, he could not do better than 5th.
 Times have changed since Zatopek's era, so aligning three gold medals appears now totally unrealistic.
 But Hassan is a Zatopek-class athlete and managed to make good on her bet winning two bronze in the track events and gold in the Marathon.
-After her victory in the marathon the media woke up and started talking about her.
+After her victory in the marathon, the media woke up and started talking about her.
 Better late than never.

 After this looong introduction let us now look at the results.